 The school dress code is outlined in the Student Parent handbook which is distributed before the start of school.
 Below are excerpts from the 2016-2017 Student Parent Handbook.
-We do not anticipate changes for the 2017-2018 dress code.
+There MAY BE changes for the 2017-2018 dress code.
 King will communicate updated dress codes to new families directly in June.

 The parent run Uniform Exchange involves the collection of new and gently used uniform clothing across all three divisions for the reuse of our King families.
 Please reach out to the Parents' Association for more information.

 If you would like to order branded uniform items for your children, please use the King codes below for Lands' End.
 On the Lands' End page, click "FIND MY SCHOOL" and scroll down to enter the King School numbers listed below.
 King receives a contribution based on total sales.

 - Lower School: 900026923